|Name:||Tylor Okari Ongwae|

 Tylor Ongwae is a 200 cm forward who can score in various ways.
 He is long and athletic, and has a great one or two dribble pull-up or step-back shot from mid-range.
 Tylor is outstanding in getting into the lane and playing off two feet to create his own shot or to get teammates in position to score.
 His biggest strength on offense is his mid-range game where he can face-up and use his athletic ability to elevate over defenders and shoot, or drive and finish with either hand around the basket.
 Tylor is a coachable player who keeps it simple and reads defense well.
 He runs the floor well and makes excellent decisions in transition or half court offense.
 He is a solid on-the-ball defender where he uses his size, athletic ability, and footwork to stop perimeter players from driving or shooting over him.
 When guards are being pressured, he brings the ball up the floor and has the ability to start his team’s offense.

-In June of 2018, Tylor signed to play for Danish champs, Bakken Bears.
+During 2018/2019 season, Tylor played for Danish champs, Bakken Bears.
 Since Bakken Bears did not qualify to play in Basketball Champions League, they competed in FIBA Europe Cup and advanced to quarter-finals.
 As a starter in 22 minutes per game in 16 FIBA Europe Cup games, Tylor averaged 10 points, 4.5 rebounds, 1.3 steals per game, and shot 50% from the field, 37% from behind the 3-points line, and 74% from the free throw line.
 In quarter-finals of FIBA Europe Cup, Bakken Bears lost to German team Wuerzburg.

 In Danish league in 22 minutes per game as a starter, Tylor averaged 11 points, 4 rebounds, 1.2 steals per game, and shot amazing 64% from the field, 31% from behind the 3-point line, and 78% from the free throw line.
 In Finals of the domestic league, they beat Horsens IC 4:0 to win Danish Championship.
 Below are highlights and the last game of the season against Wuerzburg.